 Top 10 Minecraft Books from Mark Cheverton

-This book was the one that started it all!
+Mark Cheverton is an awesome author who wrote my favorite Minecraft books!
+This list is a tribute to him!
+Note that I don't really know how to rank them, so I listed them in the order they were published.This book is the one that started it all!
 In this book, we find that every entity in Minecraft is alive.
-There is a great war raging, do to Gameknight's appearance in Minecraft.
-Literally.
-He is actually in the game.
-He learns the consequences of his griefing, and learns to reform himself.
+There is a great war raging due to Gameknight's appearance in Minecraft.
+Literally, he is actually in the game.
+He learns the consequences of his griefing and reforms himself.
 Erebus is the king of the Enderman, leading the monster troops to destroy the server so they can eventually reach the Source.

 We find in this book that the war for Minecraft has not ended, and this time, Herobrine has joined.
 He crafts a zombie king, Xa-Tul, and Monet113 also enters this game in an effort to meet Crafter, Hunter, and Stitcher, so Gameknight must save her.

-This book introduces my one of my favorite characters, Hunter, and the ghast king Malacoda, who kidnaps the village crafters for mysterious reasons.
+This book introduces one of my favorite characters, Hunter, and the ghast king Malacoda, who kidnaps the village crafters for mysterious reasons.
 He finds Erebus on this server, and they form an alliance, sort of.
 They create a portal from diamond crafting benches, which were formed at the expense of a crafter's life, and go to the Source.
 One of my favorite books!

 Herobrine's evil is leaking through Minecraft and attacking Crafter, so Gameknight and his father, Monkeypants, must go into the game to save him.